Classes & Registration

 There are two sections for many Theatre Dept. classes.
 Section ‘02’ is designated for Majors and Minors.
 If you are not yet, but will be a theatre major or minor, you can declare your theatre major or minor by meeting with Undergraduate Director, Barbara Wolfe, and then sign into the major/minor section the next day.
 If the class is closed, and you are not a major/minor, check with the instructor the first day of class.
 If there are still openings in the class the instructor may decide to add non-majors to the major section.

-Can I take Dance classes even if I’m not a Major/Minor?
+Can I take Dance and Acting classes even if I’m not a Major/Minor?

-Yes, our dance classes (all classes and productions) are open to all registered students on campus.
+Yes, our dance and acting classes (all classes and productions) are open to all registered students on campus.
+Some may have pre-requisites.

 How do I know what level of Dance is right for me?